USDA Kansas Hay 07/22 11:05

 North Central-Northeast Kansas

-Dairy and grinding alfalfa, prairie hay and brome steady.
-Movement slow.
+Dairy alfalfa, prairie hay and brome steady, grinding alfalfa 10.00 lower.

 ***Prices are dollars per ton and FOB unless otherwise noted.
 Dairy alfalfa